LuanAdemi/toumei/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Toumei **can not** be installed using `pip`.
+*toumei* **can not** be installed using `pip`.
 To use toumei by running the experiments or adding it to your projects, please follow the guide below.

 ### Prerequisites